ValioEilax/miniprojekti3/README.md

 > exit

 ## Running tests locally:
-### Unitetest:
+### Unittest:
 Start the virtual environment and shell:
 > poetry shell

 Go to "src"-folder:
 > cd src

-open a new terminal and get database connection:
+Open a new terminal and get database connection:
 > start-pg.sh

-open a new terminal and create a new database for test:
+Open a new terminal and create a new database for test:
 > psql
 > CREATE DATABASE test;
 >
 > \c test

-Copy all the commands in schema.sql and use them.
+Define database tables from schema.sql in "src"-folder:
+> psql test < schema.sql

 Now run the tests in src-folder:
 > production=local_test pytest